Sekers/SKYAPI/README.md

 ## Documentation

-The SKYAPI module documentation is hosted in the [GitHub Wiki](https://github.com/Sekers/SKYAPI/wiki).
+The SKYAPI module documentation is hosted in the [SKYAPI Wiki](https://github.com/Sekers/SKYAPI/wiki).
 Examples are included in the [Sample Usage Scripts folder](./Sample_Usage_Scripts).

 ---